 Previous GeneCards Identifiers for HLA-DRB3 Gene

 HLA-DRB3 belongs to the HLA class II beta chain paralogues.
 This class II molecule is a heterodimer consisting of an alpha (DRA) and a beta (DRB) chain, both anchored in the membrane.
 It plays a central role in the immune system by presenting peptides derived from extracellular proteins.
-Class II molecules are expressed in antigen presenting cells (APC: B lymphocytes, dendritic cells, macrophages).
+Class II molecules are expressed in antigen presenting cells.
 The beta chain is approximately 26-28 kDa and its gene contains 6 exons.
 Exon one encodes the leader peptide, exons 2 and 3 encode the two extracellular domains, exon 4 encodes the transmembrane domain and exon 5 encodes the cytoplasmic tail.
 Within the DR molecule the beta chain contains all the polymorphisms specifying the peptide binding specificities.
 Typing for these polymorphisms is routinely done for bone marrow and kidney transplantation.
-DRB1 is expressed at a level five times higher than its paralogues DRB3, DRB4 and DRB5.
-The presence of DRB3 is linked with allelic variants of DRB1, otherwise it is omitted.
-There are 4 related pseudogenes: DRB2, DRB6, DRB7, DRB8 and DRB9. [provided by RefSeq, Jul 2008]
+There are multiple pseudogenes of this gene. [provided by RefSeq, Feb 2020]

 GeneCards Summary for HLA-DRB3 Gene

 HLA-DRB3 (Major Histocompatibility Complex, Class II, DR Beta 3) is a Protein Coding gene.
-Diseases associated with HLA-DRB3 include latex allergy.
-Among its related pathways are Immune System and Interferon gamma signaling.
-GO annotations related to this gene include peptide antigen binding and MHC class II receptor activity.
+Diseases associated with HLA-DRB3 include Pityriasis Rosea and Fetal And Neonatal Alloimmune Thrombocytopenia.
+Among its related pathways are Rheumatoid arthritis and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include peptide antigen binding and MHC class II receptor activity.